MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 There are two ways to find out the port:

-- Navigate to the Windows Admin Center (Preview) extension in the Azure Portal.
+- Navigate to the Windows Admin Center (Preview) extension in the Azure portal.
 Try to connect via an IP address that will result in a failed connection.
 - To verify this value on your VM, open the Registry Editor on your VM and look for the “SmePort” registry key in “\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ServerManagementGateway”

 ### Can I use PowerShell or the Azure CLI to install the extension on my VM?